foothills of the Appalachian mountains have long been a rich source

 persimmon trees (Diospyros virginiana) bear crops of medium-sized,

 falls to the ground around the tree when it is time to harvest,

 usually in October after a frost.
 When ripe, the fruits

-actually have a rich, honeylike flavor and jellylike texture.
-Unripe fruit tends
+actually have a rich, honeylike flavor and date like texture.

-bright colors in the fall.
-The bright orange fruit often hangs on
+beautiful bright colors in the fall.
+The bright orange fruit

-flower to root, the entire plant is edible.
-Dandelions are perennial.
+From flower to root, the entire plant is edible.
+Dandelions

 Ginger (Asarum canadense)

-flower with no petals appears between the two leaf
+flower with no petals appears between the two leaf stalks

-a tea.
+into a tea.
 Leaves and roots are used as flavoring.
-Roots, fresh or dried,
+Roots,

-do not harvest large quantities, when we do harvest, it is because
+We do not harvest large quantities, when we do harvest,

 a perennial herb in the buttercup family Ranunculaceae.